Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Managing Your Student Loans

-After you know your loan servicer, you can easily manage your student loans.
+After you know your lender or loan servicer, you can easily manage your student loans.
 Student loan management may be different depending on whether you have a federal student loan or a student loan from a private lender.

 Private lenders may have their own flexible repayment plans.
 They may offer you the choice of deferring payments, paying interest only, paying your full monthly payment, or making a low fixed payment while you’re still in school.